sanket0211/NetREx/README.md

 ```sh
 $ git clone https://github.com/sanket0211/NetREx.git
 ```
 - Follow instructions to install Neo4j and MySQL in the Neo4j and MySQL folder.
+Also follow the instructions to load the schema.
 - Go to /application/config/database.php and put username, password and database name.
 This will ensure the the web application connects to the MySQL server.
+- Go to <your ip>/NetREx and the web page should open.
-- Install the following python libraries
+- Install the following python libraries to run a flask application in background which will help query Neo4j.
 ```
 flask
 neo4j